In the post Thinking About Supplements – 2012 Edition, I said this about protein powder.

 Sugar is terrible for everyone, right?
 That is what I assumed and it may be true, but I’m less certain than I used to be.
-People who consume a lot of sugar tend to have poor health outcomes, but is it the sugar or something else?
-If one consumed a low-inflammatory nutrient dense diet would sugar still be toxic?
-Of course I am not speaking to the general population, but active lean ectomorphs.
+People who consume a lot of sugar tend to have poor health outcomes, but is it sugar or something else?
+If one consumed a low-inflammatory nutrient-dense diet would sugar still be toxic?
+Of course, I am not speaking to the general population, but active lean ectomorphs.

 All my other nutritional mentors are anti-sugar, so why am I entertaining the idea that sugar might be beneficial?
 Because my research has led me to believe that stress is the limiting factor in gaining muscle for the ectomorph.
 We train too much, recover too slowly, sleep too little, and can’t sit still.
 And when we fail to get the results we desire, we do more.
 This is observational, but I see us ectomorphs as more likely to abuse caffeine, which is a stressor as well.
 And cortisol is catabolic.

-Trainer Keith Norris said on an interview on Episode 35 of The Latest in Paleo that overall stress level is a critical factor in predicting recoverability rate.
+Trainer Keith Norris said in an interview on Episode 35 of The Latest in Paleo that overall stress level is a critical factor in predicting recoverability rate.
 He has noticed that the “wiry” “twitchy” guys have the slowest recovery rates.
 He believes that reducing stress levels are very important in improving the body’s ability to recover from a workout.

 When Dave Durell interviewed John Little on High Intensity Nation, they discussed how ectomorphs are more likely to get nauseous during an intense workout.
 Glycogen is stored in the muscles.
 Ectomorphs have less muscle and therefore fewer glycogen stores.
-When we exhaust our glycogen stores, our pH levels drops and we feel that nausea.
-John figured out that when someone starts to feel this nausea, placing table sugar under their tongue helps nausea goes away in just 10-20 seconds.
+When we exhaust our glycogen stores, our pH levels drop and we feel that nausea.
+John figured out that when someone starts to feel this nausea, placing table sugar under their tongue helps nausea go away in just 10-20 seconds.
 Sugar relieves a stressor that is more likely to occur with ectomorphs that train with intensity.